Frazz: I'm sorry. What was the question again?

 - In the episode of NCIS where Abigail Breslin guest stars, a hostage is being held somewhere near railroad tracks and the team's hacked web cam tells them when a train passed her.
 When they start doing the math to figure out where the train was at that time, Tony admits he'll have to apologize to his high school math teacher, whom he told he would never have to use this problem in Real Life.

-- "A Virgin train is traveling at 120 miles per hour between London and Manchester, at what time will it be canceled?"
+- Mock the Week: "A Virgin train is traveling at 120 miles per hour between London and Manchester, at what time will it be canceled?"

 - Cirno's Perfect Math Class (and the accompanying Fan Vids) does the "getting on/getting off" version with a bus in Gensokyo.
 The answer is zero, because there aren't any buses in Gensokyo.
 Then a train runs over her.